mapcrafter/mapcrafter/docs/installation.rst

 Arch Linux
 ==========

-If you are running Arch Linux as operating system you can install Mapcrafter from the `AUR <https://aur.archlinux.org/packages/mapcrafter-git/>`_.
+If you are running Arch Linux as operating system, you can install Mapcrafter from the `AUR <https://aur.archlinux.org/packages/mapcrafter-git/>`_.

 Debian Packages